 Can Finance and Romance Go Hand in Hand?

-My fiancé and I are tying the knot in April.
-We're in our late 30s and really looking forward to our new life together.
-My big concern is that we haven't spent much time talking about our finances because I know money differences are a big cause of marital problems.
+My fiancé and I are in our late 30s and this is the first marriage for both of us.
+As we make plans for the future, one of my concerns is that we haven't spent much time talking about our finances.
+I know money differences are a big cause of marital problems.
 What can we do to avoid this?

-With Valentine's Day just around the corner, the timing of your question is perfect.
-That's because, while money may not seem romantic, understanding your feelings about money can be an important part of keeping your love alive.
-So I'm happy to have the chance on this occasion to share my thoughts on how couples can keep finance issues from ruining their romance.
+Thank you for raising an essential issue for all new couples.
+While money may not seem romantic, understanding your feelings about money can be an important part of keeping your love alive.
+So I'm happy to share my thoughts on how couples can keep finance from ruining their romance.

 Get to know each other financially

 It may seem hard to bring these things up at first, but think of it this way: You're not just talking about money.
-You're talking about your dreams for your future together and how you can make them a reality.
+You're talking about your hopes for your future together and how you can make them a reality.
 Do you want to buy a house?
 Raise a family?
-Travel?
+Launch a new business?
 These all take money.
 So start by making a date to talk about what you each want, how you'll prioritize your goals—and finally how you'll work together to finance them.
 The rest should follow quite naturally.

 Decide how much financial togetherness you want

-When it comes to saving and investing, there's a bit more to consider.
+When it comes to your savings and investments, there's a bit more to consider.
 For instance, if you already have assets, you could decide to keep those assets separate to maintain some financial independence.
-If you're comfortable pooling all your resources, how will you manage them?
-Will you do it together or is one of you more comfortable with investing and willing to take the lead?
-Even if you don't have a lot of money now, talk about it so there will be no surprises or hurt feelings later on.
+If you'd rather pool some or all your resources, talk about it now so there will be no surprises or hurt feelings later on.

 Agree on roles and responsibilities